OpenGVLab/InternVL/README.md

 </div>

 ## News 🚀🚀🚀

-- `2024/10/21`: We release the Mini-InternVL series, which includes three chat models: __Mini-InternVL-1B__,  __Mini-InternVL-2B__ and __Mini-InternVL-4B__.
+- `2024/10/21`: We release the Mini-InternVL series.
 These models achieve impressive performance with minimal size: the 4B model achieves 90% of the performance with just 5% of the model size.
-For more details, please check our [Project page](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat/shell/mini_internvl) and [Document](https://internvl.readthedocs.io/en/latest/internvl2.0/domain_adaptation.html).
+For more details, please check our [project page](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat/shell/mini_internvl) and [document](https://internvl.readthedocs.io/en/latest/internvl2.0/domain_adaptation.html).
 - `2024/08/01`: The [Chartmimic](https://chartmimic.github.io/) team evaluated the InternVL2 series models on their benchmark.
 The InternVL2-26B and 76B models achieved the top two performances among open-source models, with the InternVL2 76B model surpassing GeminiProVision and exhibiting comparable results to Claude-3-opus.
-- `2024/08/01`: InternVL2-Pro achieved the SOTA performance among open-source models on the [CharXiv](https://charxiv.github.io/#leaderboard) dataset, surpassing some well-known closed-source models such as GPT-4V, Gemini 1.5 Flash, and Claude 3 Sonnet.
+- `2024/08/01`: InternVL2-Pro achieved the SOTA performance among open-source models on the [CharXiv](https://charxiv.github.io/#leaderboard) dataset, surpassing many closed-source models such as GPT-4V, Gemini 1.5 Flash, and Claude 3 Sonnet.
 - `2024/07/24`: The [MLVU](https://github.com/JUNJIE99/MLVU) team evaluated InternVL-1.5 on their benchmark.
 The average performance on the multiple-choice task was 50.4%, while the performance on the generative tasks was 4.02.
 The performance on the multiple-choice task ranked #1 among all open-source MLLMs.
 - `2024/07/18`: 🔥🔥 InternVL2-40B achieved SOTA performance among open-source models on the [Video-MME](https://github.com/BradyFU/Video-MME) dataset, scoring 61.2 when inputting 16 frames and 64.4 when inputting 32 frames.
 It significantly outperforms other open-source models and is the closest open-source model to GPT-4o mini.
 - `2024/07/18`: 🔥 InternVL2-Pro achieved the SOTA performance on the [DocVQA](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=1) and [InfoVQA](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=3) benchmarks.